ldj01/e-s-t/README.md

   * Download: (from Github USGS-EROS land-surface-temperature project) and install source files.

-  * Build: The following build will create an executable file under $PREFIX/bin: lst (tested in Linux with the gcc compiler).
+  * Build/Install: The following build will create an executable file under $PREFIX/bin: lst (tested in Linux with the gcc compiler).
 It will also copy the Python scripts for running Land Surface Temperature the $PREFIX/bin directory.

     - All sensor applications can be built and installed from the top-level directory, or at the users choice only a single individual sensors applications could be built and installed.